tailbits/mason/README.md

 		WithDesc("Increment the counter by one, or the supplied increment"))
 ```

-The code for this example is in [example/counter/main.go](example/counter/main.go), and it also contains a `GET` handler, as well the route for grabbing the OpenAPI file.
+The code for this example is in [example/counter/main.go](example/counter/main.go), and it contains a `GET` handler, as well the route for grabbing the OpenAPI file.

 Let's start counting!